 Administration: creating new provinces

 The empress was a good administrator.
 So she realized that her country was too big to be managed efficiently.
 And she divided it into more provinces.

 Catherine created 50 semi-autonomous provinces with 500 districts.
 And she doubled the number of bureaucrats assigned to each province.

 Health: imported doctors, public hospitals, and inoculations

-Catherine’s predecessor, Empress Elizabeth (the daughter of Peter the Great) had established the first College of Medicine in Russia.
+Catherine’s predecessor was Empress Elizabeth (the daughter of Peter the Great).
+And Elizabeth had established the first College of Medicine in Russia.

-Up until then Russia had very few hospitals, and most were for military personnel, like the now-called Hospital no. 40 and the Kurakin Almshouse.
-The almshouse had been founded by the aristocratic Kurakin family and attended veterans free of charge in St. Petersburg.
+Up until then, Russia had very few hospitals.
+And most of those were for military personnel, like the now-called Hospital no. 40 and the Kurakin Almshouse.
+The almshouse had been founded by the aristocratic Kurakin family.
+It attended veterans free of charge.

 How to face plagues

-When the Bubonic plague struck in 1770 killing tens of thousands of Muscovites, Catherine reacted immediately.
+The Bubonic plague struck in 1770, killing tens of thousands of Muscovites.
+Catherine reacted immediately.
 She sent doctors, medicines, food, clothes, and money to Moscow.